jt-helsinki/shortcuts/README.md

-# commands
+# Shortcuts
-A rumber of cheat sheets for commonly used commands
+A number of cheat sheets for commonly used commands